crosscompute/crosscompute-examples/reports/load-profiles/README.md

 4. Set breakpoints
 5. Run and step through your code

-For command-line scripts and modules such as `routines.py`, use `pudb`.
+For command-line scripts and modules such as `routines.py`, use [pudb](https://pypi.org/project/pudb).

 1. Install `pudb` using `pip`
 2. Save your notebook to a script `jupyter nbconvert run.ipynb --to script --stdout > run.py`